harisont/harisont.github.io/gfaqs.md

 For the moment, don't: follow [Aarne's alternative instructions for testing](https://github.com/GrammaticalFramework/comp-syntax-gu-mlt/blob/034f3a4771efd47cea9c53bcff1b493b577cce04/lab2/README.md?plain=1#L26-L30).

 ## UD

-### Syntax highlighting
-> I have tried to install the [vscode-conllu](https://marketplace.visualstudio.com/items/?itemName=lgrobol.vscode-conllu) extension but it doesn't seem to work.

-1. check that your filename ends in `.conllu` (which is not the same as `.connllu`)
-2. check that you are using tabs and not spaces as separators
-3. if it still doesn't work, save the file as `.tsv`.
-You'll get a different but equally good highlighting for the token lines

-> I want syntax highlighting, but I don't use Visual Studio Code.

-GOTO step 3 of the answer above ;)
-Most editors have support for highlighting TSVs and CSVs.

 ### MultiWord tokens
 > How do I analyze: